akka/akka-persistence-jdbc/README.md

     more events belonging to an actor, that will handle the business rules eventually.
 Using actors or a shard region for that matter, just gives to much actor life cycle overhead ie. too many calls to the data store.
 The `akka.persistence.query.scaladsl.EventWriter` interface is non-official and puts all responsibility of ensuring the integrity of the journal on you.
-This means when some strange things are happening caused by wrong loading of the data, and therefor breaking the integrity and ruleset of akka-persistence, all the responsibility on fixing it is on you, and not on the Akka team.
+This means when some strange things are happening caused by wrong loading of the data, and therefore breaking the integrity and ruleset of akka-persistence, all the responsibility on fixing it is on you, and not on the Akka team.

 - 2.6.0 (2016-07-17)
   - Removed the `deleted_to` and `created` columns of the `journal` table to become compatible with